BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 to the first point.
 Here, the points are
 (0, 0), (0.2, 0), (0.2, 0.2), (0, 0.2),
 and, finally, back to (0, 0) automatically.
-You will replace this with your own arrays. */ double[] x = {0, .2, .2, 0 };
+You will replace this with your own arrays.
+Do not copy these x and y arrays - you'll use paramters instead! */ double[] x = {0, .2, .2, 0 };
 double[] y = {0,  0, .2, .2};